SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 logger.info("This is an info message")
 ```

-For this reason we are instead going to look at [loguru](https://github.com/Delgan/loguru) package which makes Python
+For this reason we are instead going to look at the [loguru](https://github.com/Delgan/loguru) package which makes Python
 logging (stupidly) easy.
 Logging with loguru is essentially as easy as using `print`:

 ```python